AidosMarcos/OrchardCoreCafeTheme/README.md

-# OrchardCoreCafeTheme
+# CafeTheme.OrchardCore
-Theme OrchardCore beta2 with recipe
+Theme for OrchardCore beta3 with recipe based on Business Casual theme by startbootstrap